cocos/cocos-docs/en/particle-system/renderer.md

 # Renderer

-The rendering module is used to generate the data needed for particle rendering.
+The renderer module is used to generate the data needed for particle rendering.

 ![renderer](particle-system/renderer.png)